 None of the balances of cash and cash equivalents are past due.
-No loss allowance is recognized for balances with banks due to short-term nature.
+Loss allowance recognized for balances with banks was immaterial as at 31 December 2024 and 31 December 2023.

 Additional information about the currency and liquidity of cash and cash equivalents are disclosed in the Note 5.